INTELLIGENCE FOR ALL.

 guitar very well, has two types of intelligence

+to perform these activities.
 Some people are skilled in understanding the physical formulas and numerical problems, and as teachers have a great ability to articulate their knowledge to students.

 There also people who